 - By 9:30 p.m. the evening prior to the school day, the district’s emergency manager recommends to the superintendent whether to open schools.

-- We announce closings through the website, SchoolWay app, social media and local media by 10 p.m.
+- We announce closings through the website, social media, phone calls and/or text messages, and local media by 10 p.m.

 - Parents may pick up their child(ren) early from school. (see Regulation 2117‑R: Student Pickup During the School Day)

 - To ensure the safety of students and meet the needs of working parents, we will not close schools early.

 - We announce cancelation of evening events through the website, social media, phone call and/or text message, and local media.

 - Schools closed and the Education Service Center closed